molafisoye/serendipity/README.md

 ### *Answers to other questions*

-1 To a kubernetes cluster, I would -
+1 To upgrade a kubernetes cluster, I would -

-  Build and push the latest Docker image to the right registry, usually aws ECR. if this for a production deployment it would usually be handled by a CI/CD pipeline tool such as Jenkins, GitHub Actions, Helm or Concourse.
+  Build and push the latest Docker image to the right registry, usually aws ECR.
+  If this for a production deployment, it should be handled by a CI/CD pipeline tool such as Jenkins, GitHub Actions, Helm or Concourse.

   Use either the kubectl set image or the kubectl edit command - this should automatically handle the upgrade.